xiaozhong21/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 24: June 10, 2021

+**Today's Progress**: Finished the 4-chapter introductory course of the Practicum course.

+**Thoughts:** CSS manipulation can get complicated and tricky as more elements and classes are added.
+I still need to practice more and get comfortable using various properties to achieve the exact effects I want the web page to look like.

 ### Day 23: June 9, 2021

 **Today's Progress**: Finished the Basic CSS Properties section of the Practicum introductory course.